jfromaniello/url-join/README.md

 ```

 ### Caveats of URL API
 There are a couple of caveats to take into account when utilizing the standard APIs.
-Firstly, a [URL][1] must always include a complete and valid base, which means specifying the scheme and domain name (e.g. http://example.com).
+Firstly, a `URL` must always include a complete and valid base, which means specifying the scheme and domain name (e.g. http://example.com).

 Secondly, it is not possible to join together and normalize the path of a URL.
 You must do this manually by joining your paths and then assigning the pathname property.